Experimental analysis of local searches for sparse reflexive generalized inverses: Generalized inverse

-Next, we consider the experiments done with the 360 instances in the `Medium' category, which had the main purpose of analyzing and comparing the different local searches proposed.
-We initialized all of the procedures with the solution given by the Greedy Light algorithm and present in Table \ref{tab:2} average results for each group of 30 instances with the same configuration, described in the first column.
-In the next three columns we present statistics for the local searches based on the determinant, and in the last three columns we consider the application of the local search based on the 1-norm of $H$, starting from the solutions given by the three first local searches.
-In the first half of the table, we show the mean and standard deviation of the improvements in the 1-norm of $H$ achieved by each local search.
+Next, we consider the experiments done with the 360 instances in the `Medium' category, which had the main purpose of comparing the different local searches proposed.
+We present in Table \ref{tab:2} average results for each group of 30 instances with the same configuration, described in the first column.
+In the next three columns we present statistics for the local searches based on the determinant, which are initialized with the solutions given by the NSub algorithm, and in the last three columns we consider the application of the local searches based on the 1-norm of $H$, which are initialized with the solutions given by the three first local searches.
+In the first half of the table, we show the mean and standard deviation of the relative difference between the 1-norm of the matrix $H$ obtained by each local search and the minimum value among all of them, denoted by $||H_{best}||_1$. $H_{best}$ is naturally obtained with the application of one of the local searches based on the 1-norm.

-Comparing to the tests with the `Small' instances, we see that on this larger group of instances of higher dimension, the similarity among the quality of the solutions obtained by the three local searches based on the determinant is even more clear.
-The searches obtain percentage improvements in the 1-norm of $H$ that approximately goes from 80 to 99\%, increasing with all of the parameters measured, dimension, rank, and density.
-Higher values of these parameters give more room for modifications of the initial matrix.
-We also can see the standard deviation is always less than 1\% of the mean value, and decreases as the rank increases, showing the robustness of the search procedures, which increases as they have more space for movements.
-Finally, we see that the local searches based on the 1-norm of $H$ lead to a small increase in the improvement already obtained by the determinant searches, but at a relatively high computational cost.
+Comparing to the tests with the `Small' instances, we see that on this larger group of instances of higher dimension, the solutions obtained by the three local searches based on the determinant are still of similar quality.
+Consequently, the solutions obtained by the searches based on the 1-norm are also of similar quality.
+By applying these 1-norm searches, we are able to improve the solutions from determinant searches by approximately 7 to 22\%.
+Furthermore, we see that this improvement comes with a high computational cost.
 The necessity of computing the inverse of the $r\times r$ submatrix of $A$ at each iteration, significantly increases the time of these searches.
 Even though we use the result in Remark \ref{remnormcol} to accelerate this computation, it still makes the norm searches slower than the determinant searches.
+We finally note that the 1-norm searches are able to improve more the solutions from the determinant searches as the rank and the dimension of the matrix increase.